Working in Early Years and Childcare

 To work as a self-employed registered childminder or an Accredited Nanny you will need to complete a registration course known as the "Introduction to Childminding Course".
 The course is designed to do give you the skills and knowledge required to carry out childcare within the "Early Years Statutory Requirements”.

 The course is only valid for a period of 6 months and not 12 months as before.
-Candidates must register with Ofsted within this timescale, otherwise they will have to retake the course and pay the fee of £250.
-The cost for the registration face to face course through Buckinghamshire County Council costs £100.
+Candidates must register with Ofsted within this timescale, otherwise, they will have to retake the course and pay the fee of £250.
+The cost for the registration face to face course through Buckinghamshire Council costs £100.

 How to apply